jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Good Politics Is a Moving Target Because You're the One Who's Moving

-A common philosophy unites player gods.
-Only when joined with a shared understanding of right and wrong do we all think of the same big picture and "play the game" together.
-There are always plenty of options when deciding which to install as the ruling philosophy.
+A common philosophy unites people with a shared understanding of right and wrong.
+Only when united with the same "ruling philosophy" does a community think of the same big picture and "play the game" together.
+There are always plenty of philosophies to choose from.
 The player god—we, collectively—must pick one that empowers its members to solve real-life problems using modern technology.
 Only then will society live a good life.

 It's easy to see technology change.
 Installing a sewer, damming a river, building a road, is very obvious.
 But we can't see philosophy change so easily; because it's our minds that evolve to believe in a new way of thinking.

-Astronauts often talk about how life-changing it is to see Earth as nothing but a dot in space.
+Astronauts often say how life-changing it is to see Earth as nothing but a green and blue dot in space.
+When orbiting the Moon Jim Lovell "covered up everything he knew with his thumb."
 However, we can't yet travel to the Moon to rethink human affairs on Earth.
-For now, Playing Anno 1800 or Civilization 6 is the best way to give yourself a boost when detaching yourself from the current ruling philosophy.
+For now, Playing Anno 1800 or Civilization 6 is the best way to give yourself a boost when rethinking your current ruling philosophy.

 When you play a computer game, you'll see every ruling philosophy is temporary.
 You'll understand this because you'll experience first-hand that each civilization lasts many generations.
 Every person in the game, and therefore in real life, is always working to bring on the next era.
 Thus, just as a sailboat is a stepping stone to a steamship, every person's philosophical beliefs are a stepping stone to something better.